tjanczuk/httpsys/README.md

 You can inspect the state of the HTTP.SYS output cache using the `netsh http show cachestate` command.

+### WebSockets

+The httpsys module supports WebSockets on Windows 8 or Windows Server 2012 or later.
+The module was proved to work with the [einaros/ws](https://github.com/einaros/ws) module for WebSockets, as well as the [socket.io](http://socket.io/) module for WebSockets and HTTP long polling.
+Check out tests for code samples.

+### Cluster

+Cluster functionality is supported.

+Note that when you use HTTP.SYS output caching, using cluster is typically not necessary to fully saturate server CPU.
+This is because HTTP.SYS is multi-threaded, and with adequate request load can fully utilize the server CPU serving responses from the cache.

 ### Other configuration options

 There are a few other aspects of the `httpsys` module behavior that are controlled with environment variables: